farkon00/binarian/README.md

   ```

   ### input
-  Syntax : `input var_name`
+  Syntax : `input`

   This keyword uses to input data from keyboard.
-In console user will see `var_name : <user input here>`.
-Keyword assign variable with name var_name.

-  You can't use this keyword in expression.
-  Variable name can\`t be same as keyword or have brackets in them.
-  Input must be valid integer.
+Keyword returns user input as str.

   Example :
   ```
-  input inp0
-  input some_name
-  or inp0 some_name
+  output (input) // echo
   ```

   ### output
-  Syntax : `output value user_tip`
+  Syntax : `output str`

   This keyword uses to output data to user.
-In console user will see 'user_tip : value'.

-  user_tip writing without " or '.

-  User tip cannot contain spaces.

   You can't use this keyword in expression.

   Example :
   ```
   var val1 = 1
-  output val1 Hi! // Hi! : 1
+  output val1
-  output 0 Its_zero // Its_zero : 0
+  output "some string"
   ```

   ### convert